Describe a book you read that you found useful: IELTS Speaking Cue Card

 What specific lessons did you learn from the Bhagavad Gita?

-How has reading this book changed your perspective on life?
+How did reading this book change your perspective on life?

-Do you think reading can be as impactful as listening to podcasts?
+Do you think reading can be beneficial for everyone?

 Band 7